xiangjinjiang/zvm/README.md

 ZVM is short for ZVChain Virtual Machine.

-ZVChain's Smart Contract language is Python, which can execute in the TVM.
+ZVChain's Smart Contract language is Python, which can execute in the ZVM.

 One module of ZVM is the python interpreter, which is forked from [Micropython](https://github.com/micropython/micropython).